Mouneshgouda/C-Programming/README.md

 # 📘 C Program Solutions

-This README contains C programs for common basic programming tasks:

 1. Fibonacci Series
 2. Count digits in a number
 3. Search an element in an array